 D. Christian ministry and teaching on the Luther campus shall be conducted only by those clergy or lay church leaders who are employed by the college or are formally invited by the proper authorities of the college for that purpose.
 No advocate of any religious faith or persuasion may have access to the campus for the purpose of propagating that belief without formal permission from a campus pastor.

 E. Weddings.
 Facilities at Luther College are not available for wedding ceremonies.
 However, wedding receptions may be scheduled.
 Contact the Catering department for information on venues, costs, and

 Luther College provides a variety of educational, social, spiritual, and service organizations to which students may belong.
 Participation in these organizations is encouraged as a means of developing leadership skills, improving academic and social skills, and becoming an active member of the Luther community.

 Students who have been separated from the college through academic dismissal, suspension for disciplinary reasons, or for medical reasons do not have the rights and privileges accorded to full-time enrolled Luther students.
-Such students are expected to absent themselves from campus and to visit only with permission, given in advance, by the Student Life Office.
+Such students are expected to absent themselves from campus and to visit only with permission, given in advance, by the Office of Student Engagement.
 Failure to abide by this expectation may adversely affect the decision to readmit a student.